thohenadl/pomp/README.md

 Any other information needed to run the project

 ## How to Use
+### Preliminary Work
 Clone the repository.
-Install the required dependencies.
+Install the required dependencies

+'pip install -r requirements.txt'

+### File Preperation
+1. Set file to be tagged with POMP categories:
+    * Go to folder "logs > pompTagged"
+    * Add your file without a column for the "pomp_dim"
+2. Store files that should be tagged
+    * Go to folder "logs > uilogs"
+    * Place all files that should be tagged based on the file in 1.

+### Execution
-Run the script or start the application.
-Detailed instructions on how to use the project (if necessary).
+Run the script or start the application with 'python main.py' Detailed instructions on how to use the project (if necessary).

 ## Examples